-If you think about the most popular Italian dishes as they are known internationally, you might end up believing that Italy and its capital, Rome, aren’t some of the best destinations for vegan travellers.
-A deeper look at the offer of local markets, restaurants, and at the products of Mother Nature, which has always been so generous with Italy, will make you reconsider the question whether or not vegan Rome is a thing (vegan Bologna is absolutely a thing).
+If you think about the most popular Italian dishes as they are known internationally, you might end up believing that Italy and its capital, Rome, aren’t some of the best destinations for vegan travelers.
+A deeper look at the offer of local markets, street food, restaurants, and at the products of Mother Nature, which has always been so generous with Italy, will make you reconsider the question of whether or not vegan Rome is a thing (vegan Bologna is absolutely a thing).
 There are a few essential vegan travel tips you need to know for enjoying Rome vegan (and do check out the ETIAS requirements if you are travelling from a non-Schengen area) and be sure that beautiful surprises are awaiting you when you explore the vegan Rome!

 Tips to enjoy vegan Rome fully

 Vegan Rome Breakfast

 Italians are famous all over the world for being passionate and childish.
 This reflects onto their eating habits.
-Rome locals choose taste over health when it comes to eating, and you will witness this early in the morning in any of the small espresso/cappuccino places scattered around the city, which are called “bar” in Italian.
+Romans choose taste over health when it comes to eating, and you will witness this early in the morning in any of the small espresso/cappuccino places scattered around the city, which are called “bar” in Italian.
 The first meal of the day usually consists of a sweet, sugary treat like “cornetto”, the Italian croissant, and a hot coffee-based beverage consumed in a hurry.
 Breakfast the Italian way is a cultural thing you might want to experience when you are in Rome choosing the vegan options available.
 At the average “bar” you can ask for:

 Cornetto vegano | Vegan croissant.
 Any other variety of croissant easily hides butter or even lard, unfortunately.